Using an employer of record in Japan

 Key tasks during onboarding include:

-An EOR in Japan handles all onboarding requirements, so your employee is ready to start work with minimal delay.
+An EOR in Japan helps handle onboarding requirements, so the employee is ready to start work with minimal delay.

 Pay employees in Japan